Montezuma, Costa Rica

 What are the schools in Montezuma like?

 "The best international and bilingual schools in Montezuma are the Montezuma International School (MIS) and the Montezuma Bilingual School (MBS).
 MIS is a private, non-profit school that offers a bilingual education in English and Spanish.
 It has a strong emphasis on experiential learning, with a focus on developing the whole child.
 The school offers a variety of activities, including field trips, sports, and community service projects.
 MBS is a private, bilingual school that offers a curriculum based on the Costa Rican Ministry of Education standards.
 It has a strong emphasis on developing the whole child, with a focus on language, culture, and the environment.
 The school offers a variety of activities, including field trips, sports, and community service projects.
-Both schools provide a safe and nurturing environment for students to learn and grow," commented one expat when asked about in Montezuma.
+Both schools provide a safe and nurturing environment for students to learn and grow," wrote an expat with kids at in Montezuma.

 What are the pros and cons of living in Montezuma?